quixio/quix-docs/docs/index.md

 ## Tutorials

-Use these guides to learn how to build data-driven apps and integrate Quix with external systems.
+Learn how to build data-driven apps and integrate Quix with external systems.

 <div class="grid cards" markdown>